Ford Thunderbird: Seventh generation (1977–1979)

-Reflecting the rising demand for more fuel-efficient cars, the model year 1977 Thunderbird was shifted to the smaller 114 in wheelbase chassis shared with the 1972–76 Ford Torino and its replacement, the LTD II, which also debuted for 1977.
+Reflecting the rising demand for more fuel-efficient cars, the 1977 model year Thunderbird was shifted to the smaller 114 in wheelbase chassis shared with the 1972–76 Ford Torino and its replacement, the LTD II, which also debuted for 1977.
 The Thunderbird went from 225 inches of length from the sixth generation to 217.7 inches of length for the downsized seventh generation and still looked large to the eye.
 As a restyled continuation of the 1974–1976 Ford Elite, this generation Thunderbird represented Ford's effort to better compete in the high-volume affordable midsize personal luxury car market occupied by the Pontiac Grand Prix and Chevrolet Monte Carlo.

 Along with being shorter, the car was 900 lb lighter, although height and width were relatively unchanged.
 A substantial component of the weight reduction was in the drivetrain, where a small-block V8 replaced the big-block V8s of previous years.
 The standard engine outside California was the 302 cuin Windsor V8, while the larger 351 cuin 351M and 400 cuin and T-tops were available as options along with the 351W.
 In California, the 351 was the standard engine, and the 400 was optionally available.
 For the first time, a wide, fixed "B" pillar was used, reflecting Detroit's discontinuation of the pillarless hardtop body designs.
 However, the door window glass remained frameless.

 In 1978, Ford offered the "Diamond Jubilee Edition" to commemorate the company's 75th year as an auto manufacturer.
 This option package virtually doubled the standard price of the car to almost US$12,000.
 It included every option available except for a moonroof and engine block heater.
 A similar "Heritage" option package was available for 1979.
 Though this generation was the most successful ever, with over 955,000 units produced in its three-year run, ongoing fuel-efficiency and emissions concerns caused Ford to downsize the Thunderbird further for 1980.